 Ohio Stadium visitor guide

 Feared by most and the pride of the city of Columbus, the Ohio State University’s Ohio Stadium is one of college football’s “OGs”.
-A rite of passage for many college football fans – particularly fans of schools in the Big Ten conference – Ohio Stadium is the United States’ sixth largest football stadium by capacity, and its iconic horseshoe shape makes it one of the more picturesque settings for catching some live action.
+A rite of passage for many college football fans – particularly fans of schools in the Big Ten conference – Ohio Stadium is the United States’ third largest football stadium by capacity, and its iconic horseshoe shape makes it one of the more picturesque settings for catching some live action.

 Housed in one of America’s most cosmopolitan college cities, a visit to see the Buckeyes and the city of Columbus should be high on any college football fan’s list, so read on for your best guide to watching football at “the ‘Shoe”.